Brazil Youth Ambassadors

-Since 1985, the World Affairs Council of Kentucky and Southern Indiana has been the official community-based member of the U.S. Department of State’s prestigious International Visitor Leadership Program.
+Since 1985, the World Affairs Council of Kentucky and Southern Indiana has been the official community-based member of the U.S. Department of State’s prestigious International Visitor Leadership Program (IVLP).
 Through this partnership, WAC has exclusive access to some of the most promising leaders, dynamic professionals and fearless activists from across the globe.
 Each year, hundreds of international visitors come through our international visitor program to engage their counterparts from Kentucky and Southern Indiana.
 Visitors participate in programs aimed at developing everything from youth leadership skills to practicing conflict resolution strategies in post-conflict societies.
 WAC contributes to the diversity and economic development of our region by connecting local businesses and organizations to our international delegates, and thus strengthening social and economic ties across the globe.

 Our international visitor programs foster people-to-people exchanges to connect current and rising leaders from around the world with their counterparts here in Kentucky and Southern Indiana.

 Believing that every individual has the power to act as a citizen diplomat, WAC organizes programs and experiences to encourage mutual understanding, long-lasting friendships, and deepened partnerships in the spheres of politics, business, media, education, arts & culture, and more.
 With the ultimate goal of promoting peace in an increasingly connected yet increasingly complex world, WAC recognizes the importance of connecting citizens to their counterparts abroad and encouraging diplomacy “one handshake at a time.”

 OTHER MAJOR WAC PROGRAMS

 The State Department Youth Leadership Programs foster mutual understanding, respect, and civic engagement among young Americans and their international peers.
 During the exchanges, students and educators participate in workshops, community service activities, team building exercises, meetings with community leaders, leadership development, and live with American families.